If you want a warm meal on your backpacking trip then you’ll need some way to cook it or at least heat up the water.

 If you need more options for fuel, there are multiple versions to the WhisperLite.
 The standard WhisperLite burns standard white gas liquid fuel.
 The International version can burn other liquid fuels like kerosene and gasoline.
 These are useful in places where you may not be able to buy white gas.
 The Universal version can also swap parts to connect to canisters for warmer weather.

 Our thoughts on the latest and greatest camp stoves.

 For a whole glossary on backpacking stove terms, see our Backpacking Stove Glossary.

 You’ll need to light your stove somehow.
 Some stoves come with a lighter built-in but often they do not.
-Small lighters like a BIC are great for easily lighting stoves.
+Small lighters like a mini BIC are great for easily lighting stoves.
 Peizo igniters and flint rods work well too.
+There are also rechargeable electric fuel free lighters.
 Always have a backup in case your main lighter gets wet or stops working.